nguyenphuminh/JeChain/README.md

 </div>

 ## What is JeChain?
-JeChain is a proof-of-work blockchain which has smart contract supports created using Javascript, originally used in [this series on dev.to](https://dev.to/freakcdev297/series/15322).
+JeChain is a proof-of-work blockchain which has smart contract supports, created using Javascript, originally used in [this series on dev.to](https://dev.to/freakcdev297/series/15322).
 If you are here for that, consider checking out [this repo](https://github.com/nguyenphuminh/blockchain-tutorial/tree/main/Creating%20a%20blockchain%20in%2060%20lines%20of%20Javascript).

 To know how this code work properly, you can check out the tutorial series on dev.to:
 * [Part 1: Creating a blockchain in 60 lines of Javascript](https://dev.to/freakcdev297/creating-a-blockchain-in-60-lines-of-javascript-5fka)